Battle of Xiaoting: Shu army's approach

 In February 222, Liu Bei planned to lead his army from Zigui (秭歸) further into Jing Province to reclaim the province.
 However, the Shu general Huang Quan noted that the Wu forces were powerful and had used the Yangtze to their advantage, so he volunteered to lead the attack and suggested that Liu Bei remain behind as backup.
 Liu Bei refused to listen to him, appointed him as General Who Guards the North (鎮北將軍), and put him in charge of a separate Shu army to defend the northern flank (the northern bank of the Yangtze) from any possible attack by Wei forces.
 He then personally led the main Shu army, which travelled along the southern bank of the Yangtze.

 Liu Bei also ordered Wu Ban (吳班) and Chen Shi (陳式) to lead the Shu navy to Yiling on the banks of the Yangtze.
 In the meantime, he also sent Ma Liang as an envoy to meet the tribes in Wuling Commandery and seek to bribe their chiefs with money and official titles to win their support.
 As the tribes in Wuling grew restless upon the Shu army's approach, Sun Quan sent Bu Zhi to guard Yiyang and deal with any unrest.

 When Wu generals wanted to attack the Shu army as it approached, Lu Xun objected and said:

-"Liu Bei is leading an army east to attack us and his army's morale is very high.
-Besides, his forces are based in high and mountainous terrain, so it's difficult for us to attack them.
-Even if we manage to win, we cannot completely defeat them.
-If we suffer any setback, our morale will be greatly affected and this isn't a small issue.
-Now, we should raise our troops' morale and make plans while waiting for changes in the situation.
-If we're on plains and flat ground, we should be worrying about sustaining heavy losses in skirmishes and charges.
-However, since the enemy is on mountainous terrain, they cannot conduct an all-out assault because they are sandwiched between wood and rocks.
-We should take advantage of this weakness of theirs."
+"When Liu Bei led his army eastward, his morale was high, and he was able to take advantage of the high ground and strategic terrain, making him difficult to attack quickly.
+Even if he attacked and then retreated, it would still be difficult to completely conquer him.
+If there were any setbacks, it would damage our overall situation, which would be no small matter.
+For now, we should encourage our generals and soldiers, implement various strategies, and observe the situation.
+If this area were a plain and open field, we would be worried about being displaced and forced to move around.
+Now, marching along the mountains, our momentum is limited, and we will naturally be forced to retreat among the trees and rocks, and then we can gradually address the problem."

 The Wu generals did not understand Lu Xun's reasoning and thought that he feared the enemy so they were very unhappy with him.